twisterghost/jankbot/README.md

 `admin broadcast YOUR_MESSAGE_HERE` broadcasts your given message to all of his friends.

+`admin lookup ID` will look up the user with the given ID and dump their info.

+`admin inactive` will list all users who have not interacted with the bot in the past week.

+`admin kick ID` will unfriend the user with the given ID.

+`admin add ID` will friend the user with the given ID.

+`admin blacklist ID` will ban the user with the given ID from this bot.

+`admin unblacklist ID` will unban the user with the given ID.

 **Note:** Currently, admin commands are not set up to be multilingual due to issues with word structure and language structure.
 This will be changed as soon